 Because slips and falls normally occur on a landowner’s property or premises, these cases are often referred to by lawyers as “premises liability cases.”

-Our personal injury lawyers have handled these cases on behalf of Georgia and Alabama clients injured in grocery stores, apartment complexes, hospitals, work places, walking paths, restaurants, gas stations, and department stores.
+Our personal injury attorney has handled these cases related to clients injured in grocery stores, apartment complexes, hospitals, work places, walking paths, restaurants, gas stations, and department stores.

 When a company opens its property to the public to gain customers and do business, the customers on the property are “invitees” of the company.
 The company owes a duty to invitees to keep its premises in a reasonably safe condition and to warn of any hidden dangers.
 Through our experience, Penn & Seaborn has learned how to handle issues that commonly arise in premises liability cases.